mathigatti/mathigatti/source/_posts/Audio-Reactive-Slime.md

 description: A modification of nicoptere implementation to make mold dance
 ---

-A slime mold simulation made by nicoptere and modified by [solquemal](https://solquemal.com) and me for audio reactivity. **Run the interactive demo [here](https://physarum.mathigatti.com/).** It works better on Firefox.
+A slime mold simulation made by nicoptere and modified by [solquemal](https://solquemal.com) and me for audio reactivity. **Run the interactive demo [here](https://physarum.mathigatti.com/).** It may work better on Firefox.

 Inspired by this [amazing work](https://www.sagejenson.com/physarum).
 Implemented from [this paper](http://eprints.uwe.ac.uk/15260/1/artl.2010.16.2.pdf)